gadeleon/gadeleon.github.io/_posts/2019-02-23-fukuoka-fun.md

 After a 40 minute walk, I came across the ruins which are now preserved as a national park and recreation area.
 Soccer fields and tennis courts surround the deceptively large ruins.
-There are stone walls roughly 12 feet high and the Cherry Blossom trees were barely starting to bud.
+I navigated through the 12 feet high stone walls and was delighted to see the Cherry Blossom trees were starting to bud.

 <img src="https://i.imgur.com/cGPiMEA.jpg" width="400" height="400"
 class="align-center" alt="Placeholder: Cherry Blossom Photo">

-It turns out, in Feudal Japan, castles were basically small villages and hence, they needed to be more than just fortresses.
+It turns out in Feudal Japan that castles were basically small villages.
+Hence, they needed to be more than just fortresses.
+Go figure.
 At the top I witnessed my favorite views overlooking the nearby Ohori Park (大濠公園):

 <img src="https://https://i.imgur.com/8vnqnh9.jpg" width="400" height="400"
 class="align-center" alt="Placeholder: Castle View Photo">

 I had a fantastic time walking around both Fukuoka and Hakata.
 I surprised maybe